MicrosoftDocs/architecture-center/docs/example-scenario/apps/sap-on-oracle-content.md

 - SAP Application and Database Monitoring can be performed using SAP Tools like – SAP Solution Manager,  DB*/ SM*/ST* SAP transactions.
 - Azure VMs running SAP application and databases can be monitored using Azure Monitor and Linux Pacemaker cluster can be monitored using [Azure Monitor for SAP (preview)](/azure/virtual-machines/workloads/sap/azure-monitor-providers#provider-type-high-availability-cluster).
 - Azure Network Watcher can be used for Network Monitoring.
-- Metrics and Logs from the Azure Monitor can be cascaded to Azure log Analytics workspace and corelated with other KPIs for different use cases.
+- Metrics and Logs from the Azure Monitor can be cascaded to Azure log Analytics workspace and correlated with other KPIs for different use cases.
 - Microsoft Defender for Cloud and Microsoft Sentinel can be used for security monitoring and audit logging.

 #### Recommendations